TigerHix/shimeji-universal/README.md

 ### Why you made this?

-I play [Undertale](http://store.steampowered.com/app/391540/), and have seen [a shimeji](http://pkbunny.tumblr.com/) of my favourate character this morning.
+I play [Undertale](http://store.steampowered.com/app/391540/), and have found [a shimeji](http://pkbunny.tumblr.com/) of my favourate character this morning.
 I got so excited and had immediately downloaded it, and it turns out that shimeji does not work properly with my 64-bit machine.
 So I fixed it.

 ### How did you fix it?